House Price Watch

 100 most expensive houses in Doddington

-In the charming area of Doddington, part of Cheshire East, the real estate market has seen some fascinating activity over the years.
-The most expensive house sold for an impressive £1,598,960 in 2025, while the least expensive was priced at £94,000.
-Notably, 14 of the houses on this list are located on London Road, Mill Lane, highlighting a popular street in the area.
-Since 1997, there have been 14 sales, showcasing a vibrant property market in this lovely community.
+Doddington, nestled in Cheshire East, has seen a fascinating range of house sales over the years.
+The most expensive house sold for an impressive £1,598,960 in 2025, while the least expensive went for £94,000.
+Notably, 14 houses on the list share the same charming street, London Road, Mill Lane.
+Since 1997, there have been a total of 14 sales in this quaint area, reflecting a vibrant real estate market.

 Sold in December 2025